-- 1. Open the Pattern Manager (refer to The Pattern Manager and the Pattern mode). - 2.
+- 1. Open the Pattern Manager (refer to The Pattern Manager and Pattern Mode). - 2.
 If necessary, select the Pattern bank containing the desired Pattern by clicking its pad grid on the right.
-Its Patterns appear in the list on the left.

-3. Right of the Pattern name, click the little cross icon:
+The selected Pattern bank is surrounded by a white border and its Patterns appear in the list on the left. - 3.
+On the right of the Pattern slot, click the little cross icon: